dmnkvd/Archive-Transcoding-Tools/README.md

 ### Source Links
 Please include links to the tools, sources etc used during the coding.
 E.g. the resources used for making your coding tool.

-## Transcoding Tool 2: Generate HEX Color Tile from Main Color in Image
+## Tool 2: Generate HEX Color Tile from Main Color in Image
 ### Description

 ### Aims